percy/example-percy-xcui-swift/README.md

 ### Step 2
 # Build ipa & testSuite

+Use existing ipa & testSuite files from Resources folder or follow below steps to generate your own.

 1. Select the device as "Generic iOS device"
 2. Product -> Clean
 3. Build the ipa